Storify-Your-Data/ahmedeweed/README.md

 To get a copy of the project, just clone the repository
 and download it to a local directory
-then open `Google analytics EDA by AEweed.ipynb` with jupyter notebook on Conda
+then open `Google analytics EDA.ipynb` with jupyter notebook on Conda
 you can then explore my report, see my results and
 enjoy the plots I made on the dataset you can even rerun the code yourself!